Bettygeuse/CS230Project_FL/README.md

     - HINT: Refer here for instructions on how to add an IP property to a configuration: https://hadoop.apache.org/docs/stable/api/org/apache/hadoop/conf/Configuration.html
     - **Note:** For the default network security setting of AWS instance, port `8080` on `Master` node is not accessible from worker nodes.
     - To allow access, go to the `AWS Console` -> `EC2 instances` -> Click `Master` instance -> `Security` -> Click the security group link -> `Edit inbound rules` -> `Add rule` -> `Type = Custom TCP`, `Port range = 8080`, `Source = 172.31.0.0/16` -> `Save rules`.

+ - change the config file `conf/base.yaml` of the server and client parameters.
+For testing on a real machine, please change the below parameters:
+    - client_id: must start from 0 and should be sequantially assigned different number to every client
+    - server_address: IP, port of the server identified by a client
+    - num_clients: the total number of the client (for training data partitions)
+    - uniform_data_distribution: True for uniform data distribution, False for heterogenous data distribution

  - On the server, run the server script using the below command:
  ```bash
 python3 server.py